Tuesday, September 29, 2020

 I Won't Be Ignored, Dan!

-I wrote about this club back in late July when the season wasn't even a week old and forecast that they were just a mediocre team.
+I wrote about this club back in late July when the season wasn't even a week old and forecasted that they were just a mediocre team.
 I knew then that this wouldn't be a great season, but I never thought I was overrating them to such a degree.
 I didn't know back then that Marcus Stroman was going to opt out, and that Rick Porcello and Michael Wacha were going to be so very bad.
-I had some hope that Steven Matz would take a little step forward, but instead he took a huge step backwards and then got hurt.
+I had some hope that Steven Matz would take a little step forward, but instead, he took a huge step backward and then got hurt.